VoIP Hard Phones Vs Softphones: Which is best for your business?

 Types of VoIP Hard Phones

-Although the operation is mostly the same, there are a variety of headphones, which vary in shape, size, design, construction, operating mechanism, and features included.
+Although the operation is mostly the same, there are a variety of hardphones, which vary in shape, size, design, construction, operating mechanism, and features included.
 Here are some of the basic types of hard phones available in the market.

 1. Corded IP Hard Phones